Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Introduction

-As deepfakes improve in quality, the harms of deepfake videos are coming to light. \cite{greengard2019will} Deepfakes raise several ethical considerations: 1) the evidentiary power of video content in legal frameworks; \cite{chesney2019deep, schwartz1990explaining, fallis2020epistemic} 2) consent and attribution of the individual(s) depicted in deepfake videos; \cite{harris2018deepfakes} 3) bias in deepfake detection software and training data; \cite{haut2021could} 4) degradation of our epistemic environment, i.e., there is a large-scale disagreement between what community members believe to be real or fake, including an increase in misinformation and distrust; \cite{chesney2019deep, Rini2020} and 5) possible intrinsic wrongs of deepfakes. \cite{deruiter:2021} It is important to understand who gets duped by these videos and how this impacts people's interaction with any video content.
+As deepfakes improve in quality, the harms of deepfake videos are coming to light. \cite{greengard2019will} Deepfakes raise several ethical considerations: 1) the evidentiary power of video content in legal frameworks; \cite{chesney2019deep, schwartz1990explaining, fallis2020epistemic} 2) consent and attribution of the individual(s) depicted in deepfake videos; \cite{harris2018deepfakes} 3) bias in deepfake detection software and training data; \cite{haut2021could} 4) degradation of our epistemic environment, i.e., there is a large-scale disagreement between what community members believe to be real or fake, including an increase in misinformation and distrust; \cite{chesney2019deep, Rini2020} and 5) possible intrinsic wrongs of deepfakes. \cite{deruiter:2021}

-The gap between convincing deepfakes and reliable detection methods could cause harm to democracy, national security, privacy, and legal frameworks. \cite{chesney2019deep} Consequently, additional regulatory and legal frameworks \cite{MDFPA_2018} will need to be adopted to protect citizens from harms associated with deepfakes and uphold the evidentiary power of visual content.
+It is important to understand who gets duped by these videos and how this impacts people's interaction with any video content.
+The gap between convincing deepfakes and reliable detection methods could pose harm to democracy, national security, privacy, and legal frameworks. \cite{chesney2019deep} Consequently, additional regulatory and legal frameworks \cite{MDFPA_2018} will need to be adopted to protect citizens from harms associated with deepfakes and uphold the evidentiary power of visual content.
 False light is a recognized invasion of privacy tort that acknowledges the harms that come when a person has untrue or misleading claims made about them.
 We suspect that future legal protections against deepfakes might well be grounded in such torts, though establishing these legal protections is not trivial. \cite{schwartz1990explaining, citron:2022}

-In the same way, any laws and regulations against deepfake manipulation are only as powerful as our ability to detect the video manipulation and a plaintiff's ability to show that the defendant created the video to deceive the courts.
-Other state-level laws \cite{SB751_2019} have emerged, making specific deepfake manipulations a crime.
-Still, these efforts are particular in scope, have been criticized as difficult to enforce, possibly an infringement on the constitutional rights to free speech, and are limited to specific regions in the U.S. \cite{octobertexas2019} To further define the importance of deepfake detection for legal contexts, it is important to determine which attributes cause a jury or judge to detect a deepfake video themselves.